putragraha/GradleExperiment/README.md

 # Gradle Build Tools Fundamental

-Learn the fundamental of gradle
-In this project we'll utilize Android Project to learn gradle fundamental
+Learn the fundamental of gradle.
+In this project we'll utilize Java Project to learn gradle fundamental

 ## Table of Contents